mobiusklein/glycan-distributions/README.md

 # glycan distributions

-A Python library, webapp, and command-line script for quantifying differences in site-specific protein glycosylation
+A Python library, webapp, and command-line script for quantifying differences in site-specific protein glycosylation.
+Thanks to [Joshua Klein](https://github.com/mobiusklein/) for helping me with this!

 ## Getting Started
 To use this repo, clone it into a directory of your choosing and install the matplotlib, numpy, flask, and glycopeptidepy Python libraries.